Gflinois/prototyping_lab/Code of conduct.md

 - Report any malfunctioning or damaged tools immediately.
 - Report any missing tools and parts of tools (e.g.: missing bits for the screwdrivers).
-- Do not remove any tool from the workshop without noticing.
+- Do not remove any tool from the workshop without notifying.
 - Do not borrow tools for more than the current workday.
+- Fill in the tool borrowing page when borrowing and putting back tools.
 - Return all tools and materials to their designated storage locations.
+- Clean and tidy tools after use (see 1.1).
 ## 1.3 : Safety
 **Here are only the general safety rules; for station specific see section 2.**

-- Wear appropriate PPE.
+- Wear appropriate PPE (ask if not sure).
 - Handle dangerous equipment with care.
 - Know where the first aid kit is and how to use it.
 - Take special care in storing and keeping out of touch anything dangerous (e.g.: sharp/hot objects).